Change Your Image

 A Single Man (2009)

-Beautifully directed, well-acted, and nicely written, A Single Man is one of a very few compelling films I've seen in a while.
+Beautifully directed, acted, and written, A Single Man is one of a very few compelling films I've seen in a while.
 It's about a day in the life of George Falconer (Colin Firth), an English college professor struggling to cope with the death of his lover Jim, played by the dashing Matthew Goode *sigh*.

 Tom Ford does a wonderful job with his directorial debut.
 I've read others say it was overdone, but I personally didn't think that was the case.
 It was very stylish, yes, but not disgustingly so.
-And I loved that effect where he plays with the color saturation at different moments throughout the film.
+I loved that effect where he plays with the color saturation at different moments throughout the film.